These are atomic structure class 9 science notes by ChemistryNotesInfo.

-Lets learn about atomic structure.
+Lets learn about atomic structure of class 9th.
 But before learning about atomic structure first we see, what is atom?

 What is an atom?